tnichols89/tnichols89.github.io/_posts/2023-10-15-learned-aggregation.md

 ## Background
 There are multiple common approaches to vector aggregation of varying complexity and popularity.
 Some are particularly suitable to certain types of problems.

-For contexts in which there is no inherent ordering, we are limited to the following permutation-invariant approaches:
+For contexts in which the ordering of the vectors should not impact the resultant aggregate vector, we are limited to the following permutation-invariant approaches:
 - Sum aggregation
 - Mean aggregation
 - Max aggregation